-Brownsville, East New York, and South Williamsburg have higher percentages of households receiving cash public assistance.
+Brownsville, East New York, and South Williamsburg have higher percentages of households receiving cash public assistance than other parts of the borough.
 Other notable concentrations exist in Red Hook, in contrast to the rest of CD 6, and across the Coney Island peninsula.